 Quick No Knead Whole Wheat Bread

-This quick and easy No Knead Whole Wheat bread is a delicious bread I make often.
-With a moist and tender crumb, sweetened with honey, it’s my go-to, no-knead dutch oven bread recipe I love to make.
+This quick and easy No Knead Whole Wheat Bread is a delicious loaf I make often.
+With a moist and tender crumb sweetened with honey, it’s my go-to, no-knead Dutch oven bread recipe!

 While no-knead bread recipes can take up to 14 hours to make, this loaf is made in less than half that time.